Meet the Wellness Staff

 Eliza

-is a Resident in Counseling approved by the Virginia Board of Counseling and is working towards her licensure.
+is a Licensed Professional Counselor approved by the Virginia Board of Counseling.
 Eliza graduated with her Master's in Counselor Education from Virginia Commonwealth University in Richmond, Virginia.
 She has previously worked in elementary schools and has experience working with young children, teens, young adults, and families.
 Eliza has experience working with individuals dealing with depression, anxiety, separation, grief & loss, trauma, self-esteem, major life transitions, suicidal thoughts, family systems, conflict resolution, transitions and emotion management.
 Eliza is passionate about stepping alongside clients as they navigate through challenges and goals while emphasizing specific, individualized treatment plans to promote the discovery of who each client is and is meant to be.
 Eliza's experience includes working with at risk youth in gangs, homeless services, law enforcement, social workers, human trafficking, social media, and society/school/family pressures that lead to decreased health and increased challenges for individuals in an already challenging world.
 She believes in building a support system unique for each person and believes in counseling because it adds one more person to 'your team' of people.

 Eliza values creating a safe, inclusive, open space for clients to enter into as they engage mentally, emotionally, physically and/or spiritually.
 Her therapeutic style can be described as present, empathic, positive, and compassionate.
 By creating specific individualized tasks for clients to process or do outside of the counseling space, she hopes to promote increased growth and freedom.